gelistir/pyutil/README.md

 We are most interested in your feedback and appreciate comments and support contributions for our tools.
 We recommend to explore our tools following the binder link given above.

-In this project we also demonstrate how we use docker and take advantage of Binder, see https://mybinder.org/
+In this project we also demonstrate the use of docker and take advantage of Binder, see https://mybinder.org/ We combine Docker with an old-school Makefile approach and achieve a test-coverage of 100%.

-All our internal web services and strategies are based on this package.
+All our (internal) web services and strategies are based on this package.